 The pressure of the drilling fluid acts on the lower side of the sliding piston, pressurizing the lubricant.
 A cross-drilled hole communicates the pressurized lubricant to a sealed region between the pair of rotary seals.
 The lower seal is isolated from the drilling fluid, and only has to retain the high pressure of the clean seal lubricant.
 The upper seal is isolated from high differential pressure, and only has to exclude the abrasive content of the drilling fluid.

-The reservoir capacity, which is about 0.75 liters, is defined by the area and stroke of the piston.
+The reservoir capacity, which is about 0.75 liter, is defined by the area and stroke of the piston.
 This capacity is designed to accommodate the slow loss of lubricant that results from the hydrodynamic pumping action of the rotary seals.
 This pumping action decreases at higher pressures and temperatures Although the recommended refill schedule is every one to two days, the reservoir is designed to last four days with the higher pumping rate associated with lower temperatures and drilling fluid pressures.

 The partitioning seal